Caroline Kathrin Riedl

 Research Interests

-- Experimental nuclear and particle physics: investigation of the spin and multi-dimensional structure of the nucleon
+- Experimental nuclear and particle physics: investigation of the spin and multi-dimensional structure of nucleons and nuclei

 - Development and construction of detectors for nuclear and particle physics research